What is Agent App?

 Position in Lime

 Lime Cloud may distribute, authorize, and enable Agent Apps.
-Lime Desktop installs, authorizes, injects capabilities, and runs them locally.
+Lime Desktop, Lime App Shell, and runtime-backed shells install, authorize, inject capabilities, and run them through Lime Runtime.
 Cloud should not become a hidden Agent Runtime by default.

 Good fits